Information for the Public

 P3 class enjoying a “Meet the Bacteria” workshop with Donald J. Davidson

-Donald J. Davidson is the Academic Lead for Public Engagement and Communication (PE&C) at the MRC Centre for Inflammation Research (CIR) at the University of Edinburgh, and Chair of the CIR PE&C Committee.
+Donald J. Davidson is the Academic Lead for Public Engagement and Communication (PE&C) at the University of Edinburgh Centre for Inflammation Research (CIR), Chair of the CIR PE&C Committee and PE Secretary for the British Society for Immunology.
 Donald is a long-term enthusiastic advocate of good Public Engagement, particularly increasing science capital in children to improve scientific literacy, appreciation of scientific approaches and ethos, and encouraging uptake of science careers.

 Here you can find out more about our research, and our public engagement events and resources.

-More information about the full Public Engagament programme of the MRC Centre for Inflammation Research at the Univeristy of Edinburgh is available on our Centre website.
+More information about the full Public Engagament programme of the Univeristy of Edinburgh Centre for Inflammation Research is available on the Centre website.